olebole/irafdoc/doc/system.page.rst

   </pre>
   <p>
   The <i>:clcmd</i> facility is used to send commands to the CL from within the context of the pager.
-For example, <tt>":!cl"</tt> will temporarily suspend the pager, allowing CL commands to be entered until the command <tt>"bye"</tt> is entered, causing execution of the pager to resume.
+For example, <span style="font-family: monospace;">":!cl"</span> will temporarily suspend the pager, allowing CL commands to be entered until the command <span style="font-family: monospace;">"bye"</span> is entered, causing execution of the pager to resume.
 Note that since the <i>page</i>
   task resides in the system process <i>x_system.e</i>, it will be necessary for the CL to connect a second system process if the command issued calls